ramhiser/blog-ramhiser/content/post/2011-06-05-conways-game-of-life-in-r-with-ggplot2-and-animation.markdown

 url: /2011/06/05/conways-game-of-life-in-r-with-ggplot2-and-animation/
 ---

+Before we begin, here's a YouTube video demonstrating Conway's Game of Life in R:

+{{< youtube Nj7HA-tAqEA >}}

 In undergrad I had a computer science professor that piqued my interest in applied mathematics, beginning with [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 At first, the Game of Life (not the board game) appears to be quite simple — perhaps, too simple — but it has been widely explored and is useful for modeling systems over time.
 It has been forever since I wrote my first version of this in C++, and I happily report that there will be no nonsense here.

 The basic idea is to start with a grid of cells, where each cell is either a zero (dead) or a one (alive).
 We are interested in watching the population behavior over time to see if the population dies off, has some sort of equilibrium, etc. [John Conway](http://en.wikipedia.org/wiki/John_Horton_Conway) studied many possible ways to examine population behaviors and ultimately decided on the following rules, which we apply to each cell for the current tick (or generation).